emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Multiple connections to Database
 ================================

-When you use multiple databases, and its transactions are synchronous, or you use simple replication, then you can use by one instance of outer cache (wrapper) per one instance of inner cache (backend).
+When you use multiple databases, and their transactions are synchronous, or you use simple replication, then you can use one instance of outer cache (wrapper) per one instance of inner cache (backend).
 The transaction of the cache does not have to strictly follow to system transactions of the DB.
-It is enough to fulfill its purpose - to prevent the substitution of the cached actual data by concurrent process until the actual data will be visible for the concurrent process.
+It is enough to fulfill its purpose - to prevent the substitution of the actual data in the cache by the concurrent process until the actual data will be visible for the concurrent process.
 Therefore, a single transaction of the cache can cover several system database transactions.

-When you use multiple connections to the same database (it sounds a little strange, but theoretically it's possible, for example, when you don't have ability to share connection between several ORMs in the single application), or the system database transactions are not synchronous, then you can configure the outer cache (wrapper) in the way to have by one instance of outer cache (wrapper) per one connection to DB for each instance of inner cache (backend).
+When you use multiple connections to the same database (it sounds a little strange, but theoretically it's possible, for example, when you don't have ability to share connection between several ORMs in the single application), or the system database transactions are not synchronous, then you can configure the outer cache (wrapper) in the way to have one instance of outer cache (wrapper) per one connection to DB for each instance of inner cache (backend).

 Non-cached fragment.
 Dynamic window in cache.
 =============================================

 There are two mutually complementary patterns based on diametrically opposite principles - `Decorator`_ и `Strategy`_.
-The first one places variable logic around a code,
 In the first case, the variable logic is placed around the declared code, in the second case it is passed into it.
 Usual cache is similar to the pattern `Decorator`_, when the dynamic logic is located around the cached logic.
 But sometimes a little fragment of the logic should not to be cached inside the cache.
-For example, it can be some data of user, permission checking etc.
+For example, it can be some data of user, a personal menu, a permission checking etc.

 This problem can be solved by using `Server Side Includes`_.

-Another approach is using two-phase template rendering, for example `django-phased <https://pypi.python.org/pypi/django-phased>`_.
+Another approach is to use two-phase template rendering, for example `django-phased <https://pypi.python.org/pypi/django-phased>`_.
 To be honest, this approach has a considerable resource consumption, and in some cases the achieved effect can be gone.
 Probably, due to this reason the approach is not widely used.